Razboy20/gala/README.md

 # 🎭 GALA: Git Author Line Analyzer

-GALA is a command-line tool that analyzes git repository data to provide you insights about author contributions by line count.
+Gala is a command-line tool that analyzes git repository data to provide you insights about author contributions by line count.

 I've found that the available tools don't provide this functionality, and I wanted to create a simple, fast, and efficient way to see, at a glance, who really wrote what in a codebase.